Making Safe Spaces for Diverse Creatives

 Sometimes telling your story can expose the most raw and vulnerable parts of yourself – so having a safe space to do so is essential.
 Talent Camp works with emerging creatives from diverse communities, including First Nations, LGBTQI+ communities, people of colour and people with disability.
 Their stories are timely and compelling, but telling them can bring up experiences of discrimination, injustice and trauma.

 The program designers knew their first job was to build safe creative spaces.
-According to former facilitator Gary Paramanathan, there are three key elements to doing this:
+According to former Project Manager Gary Paramanathan, there are three key elements to doing this: